 Again, this is normal.

 After your body recognizes the injury, it increases collagen-rich blood flow to your face to initiate the healing process.
+No need for supplements and weight gain!

 As more blood flows into your face, you may realize that your face is looking a little larger or puffier than usual.
 It’s not an allergic reaction or anything, so don’t be afraid.
 Your face is just swelling to the expanded blood vessels and extra fluid.

 The puffiness should go down within about 5 hours.
+Avoid touching your face too much during this time.

 Within 2 to 5 days after microneedling, your dead and dry skin will start to appear.
 After your skin is finished replacing all of the old skin cells with fresh ones, it will begin to shed the old ones, causing your skin’s surface layer to look dry and cracked.